A TRUSTED PARTNER WHEN PATIENTS NEED CARE

 It all adds up to better outcomes for patients, lower costs for the 32BJ Health Fund, and increased market share for Mount Sinai:

-- 91 percent of patients go home after surgery instead of to a skilled nursing facility
+- 91 percent of patients went home after surgery instead of going to a skilled nursing facility

 - Hospital readmissions within 30 days of surgery declined to zero